steverac/SCCMdocs/sccm/core/plan-design/configs/support-for-windows-features-and-networks.md

 #### Configure clients
 - The clients that can support BranchCache must be configured for BranchCache distributed cache mode.
 - The OS setting for BITS client settings must be enabled to support BranchCache.
+This implies that it is required to manually configure clients to support BranchCache - typically done through GPO.
+I don't believe that is correct any longer.
+We now have client settings to enable BranchCache.
+Our client settings doc says it correctly - https://docs.microsoft.com/en-us/sccm/core/clients/deploy/about-client-settings

 For information, see [configure clients for BranchCache](https://docs.microsoft.com/windows/deployment/update/waas-branchcache#configure-clients-for-branchcache) in the Windows documentation.